Lynn Minmay: Additional notes on the character

 Minmay's personality is that of any teenage girl, fun-loving, playful, full of dreams and hopes that she may realize some day.
-After their initial encounter during the start of the Space War I, Hikaru builds a deep infatuation on her that grows on and on throughout the series.
+After their initial encounter during the start of the Space War I, Hikaru develops a deep infatuation for her that grows on and on throughout the series.
 But after Minmay wins the Miss Macross contest and becomes a distant pop idol, his feelings for her change, as she becomes too involved not only in the popular culture, but as a symbol of the human struggle against the Zentradi.
-Minmay also displayed insecurity and doubts about her attraction toward Hikaru and her cousin Lynn Kaifun.
+Minmay also displays insecurity and doubts about her attraction toward Hikaru and her cousin Lynn Kaifun.

 In the film Macross: Do You Remember Love?, Minmay's portrayal was a bit different from the first Macross series.
-In the movie's story, she was already a popular singer and movie star, and she and Hikaru had never met before until the events that turn up on the movie.
+In the movie's story, she was already a popular singer and movie star, and she and Hikaru had never met before until the events that occur in the movie.
 Hikaru is portrayed as a Valkyrie pilot who is a Minmay fan, and apparently falls for her after their meeting; Minmay, for her part, already tired of living in the eye of the media, initially befriends Hikaru after he saves her life, and she sees him as a friend from the outside of the crazy world of fame she has been living.
 As the plot evolves, she also begins to fall for him, yet it is too late, as Hikaru realizes he loves Misa, and his fascination for Minmay was just that and nothing more.

+In the epilogue to the series the OVA Super Dimension Fortress Macross: Flash Back 2012, that takes place in 2012, where Minmay sits alone in an empty stadium where her last concert was held.
+She reflects on her life and accepts how happy Hikaru and Misa are together.
+She departs on SDF-2 Megaroad-01 colony ship, which is captained by Misa and guarded by Hikaru, who both remain as her friends.
+(The couple invited her after her final concert to help them spread humanity's First Deep-Space Colonization Effort.)